YangLabHKUST/MCube/README.md

-deconvolution results from [`RCTD`](https://github.com/dmcable/spacexr) using the [`MCube::mcubeRCTD()`](https://github.com/YangLabHKUST/MCube/blob/main/R/MCubeRCTD.R) function in just one line of code.
+deconvolution results from [`RCTD`](https://github.com/dmcable/spacexr) using the [`MCube::mcubeRCTD()`](https://github.com/YangLabHKUST/MCube/blob/main/R/MCubeRCTD.R) function in just **one line of code**.
 We also provide the example code for real data analysis on the tutorial website:

 - [Direct integration with `RCTD` on the Visium adult mouse brain dataset](https://mcube-tutorial.readthedocs.io/en/latest/RCTD/mouse_brain.html)